mtchang1/kpop/README.md

 kpop
 ====

-This is a simple BAP (Korean boy band) fan site created with python using the web.py framework.
+This is a simple BAP (Korean boy band) fan site created with python using the web.py framework: http://kpop.eddyyeo.webfactional.com

 Frameworks/Libraries used: